Broiled Za’atar Chicken with Lemony Tahini

 - Shake together and store up to 3 months.

-Za’atar Chicken Breasts with Chickpeas
+Broiled Za’atar Chicken with Lemony Tahini

 Recipe Video